 Generator– a small battery-powered device that sends gentle electrical pulses

-These pulses change how pain signals are perceived reducing discomfort without
+These pulses change how pain signals are perceived reducing discomfort without causing numbness or loss of function.

 The spinal cord stimulator consists of: